Async Execution for Large Grids

 Conclusion

-Async execution is not an optional optimization for large-grid synthetic spatial pipelines—it is a prerequisite for stable throughput at regional or continental extents.
-The bounded-queue producer/consumer pattern demonstrated here provides backpressure, deterministic seeding, and stream-based I/O in a testable, auditable structure.
-Teams that couple this approach with spatial-aware chunking and tile-level validation gates can scale synthetic grid generation linearly with available I/O bandwidth rather than hitting the memory ceiling of synchronous batch processing.
+Async execution is not an optional optimization for large-grid synthetic spatial generation — it is the prerequisite for stable throughput at regional or continental extents.
+The bounded-queue producer/consumer pattern delivers backpressure, deterministic seeding, and stream-based I/O in a testable, auditable structure.
+Couple it with coordinate-derived seeds, tile-level validation gates, atomic checkpointed writes, and per-tile privacy accounting, and synthetic grid generation scales with available I/O bandwidth rather than slamming into the memory ceiling of synchronous batch processing.